-The Saunders Gallery of Fine Art is located at the Historic Shirt Factory in Glens Falls, NY.
-Specializing in Fine Custom
+The Saunders Gallery of Fine Art is located in Glens Falls NY, in the foothills of Adirondack Park.
+The gallery specializes in Fine Custom

 Fine Art and Framing